LordDashMe/knowledge/Development_Setup/Github_SSH_Keys.md

 - Enter to accept the default file location.

-  - If required to change the file name, it needs to properly setup with the ssh config
+  - If required to change the file name, it needs to properly setup on `~/.ssh/config`

     ```sh
     Host github.com